ejaazsayyedexp/CRUD-API/readme.md

 # CRUD API
-This repository has been created to maintain and record the learnings and its implementation.
+This repository has been created to maintain and record the learnings and its implementation related to CRUD APIs.

 It is following a simple workspace structure:
 - index.js file is the entry point and is the main file.